top of page

 Epilogue

-At least, if you've made it this far, you are.
+But wait!
+I can hardly call this an epilogue.
+The course of my life will indeed be long, and this is merely the amuse bouche.
+You're probably wondering what happened with my depression and exercise intolerance/fatigue journey?
+You've made it this far.
 As I complete this bio with my epilogue on September, 2021, there have been new developments.
-About half a year into my medical studies, I was reading a chapter in my textbook on heart rate variability.
+About half a year into my medical studies, I was reading a chapter in my textbook on depression, epilepsy, and heart rate variability.
 That's when I had a major eureka moment and realized it was my nervous system that was functioning improperly!
 Of course!
+This accounted for many of my symptoms including depression!
 I learned all of this in Anatomy in undergrad.
-The brain controls everything.
-I then sought a neurologist right away.
+The brain (neurology) controls everything.
+I read about the autonomic test before ever reading about the VNS implant.
+This would come later.
+But I was on the right path and sought a neurologist.
 I was given a massive, several-hour-long test called the full Autonomic Function Test.
 This has been the most difficult medical test so far.

 This definitely had to be my golden answer!!